intrepica/aws_message_reader/README.md

 About
 --------------

 Parses an AWS Sns message.
+If the callback triggers an error, the original Aws event (lambda_event) is attached to the error object.

 ```
 {